menzerath/spigot-doomthemall/README.md

 2. Download Multiverse: Grab the current release from [here](http://dev.bukkit.org/bukkit-plugins/multiverse-core/) and put it in your plugins-folder.
 3. Upload the maps: Upload the maps you want to play on and name them <code>dta-wX</code>, where "X" has to be a uniqe number.
 This will be the id of the arena.
 Example: <code>dta-w1</code>
 This can be changed in the config-file (see <code>gameWorldPrefix</code>).
 4. Now start your server and import the worlds.
-Example: <code>/mv import dta-w1 normal</code>  After you did this for every arena, edit the Multiverse-world-config and change the following parameters (if you want to):
+Example: <code>/mvimport dta-w1 normal</code>  After you did this for every arena, edit the Multiverse-world-config and change the following parameters (if you want to):
   * <code>allowweather: false</code>
   * <code>difficulty: PEACEFUL</code>
   * <code>animals: